trezor/trezor-suite/suite-native/app/README.md

 ### Optional:

-If you're using [Trezor User Env](https://github.com/trezor/trezor-user-env) while running the app, you might need to map the ports for data transport between Trezor emulator and Android device emulator by running `adb reverse tcp:21325 tcp:21325`.
+-   If you're using [Trezor User Env](https://github.com/trezor/trezor-user-env) while running the app, you might need to map the ports for data transport between Trezor emulator and Android device emulator by running `adb reverse tcp:21325 tcp:21325`.
 If you're running the app from device over Wi-Fi, you will instead need to call `adb reverse tcp:8081 tcp:8081`.
+-   In case you want use regtest integration, you have to also reverse the port 19121 (`adb reverse tcp:19121 tcp:19121`) where is the regtest service running as part of the trezor-user-env docker-compose.

 ## Running app on iOS